When it comes to APIs(Application Programming Interface), there are two major concepts that often cause confusion: CRUD and REST.

 REST APIs follow certain principles and allow client applications and other APIs to interact with them via API endpoints.
 These APIs are commonly used in modern applications, including weather services, video streaming platforms, social media platforms, and ride-sharing applications.

-Let's take another real-world example of a weather API.
-Imagine a developer wants to build an application that fetches weather data for a particular location.
+Let’s take another real-world example of a weather API.
+Imagine a developer who wants to build an application that fetches weather data for a particular location.
 They could use a REST API to achieve this.
 The API would have endpoints for different types of weather data, such as temperature, humidity, and wind speed.

 The developer would send a GET request to the API endpoint with the location as a parameter.
 The API would then respond with the requested data in a format such as JSON or XML.
 The developer can then use this data to display the weather information in their application.
 This simple example illustrates how REST APIs work by allowing different systems to communicate and exchange data in a standardized, efficient, and scalable manner.